catseye/Equipage/README.md

     ===> [2,3,2]

 It's possible to do a variant of this that picks from the bottom of the stack.
-This is left as an exercise for the reader.
+We'll see how to do that in a more exhaustive test below.

 idiom: pick self + apply = loop
 -------------------------------